hapax/hapax.github.io/assets/boring.md

 #### Acknowledgments

-As usual, thanks to J.A. for the interesting chat which led to this post, and also for inspiring unicoding with an elegant, related bijection.
+As usual, thanks to J.A. for the interesting chat which led to this post, and also for inspiring unicoding with an elegant, related argument.

 #### Appendix A: Berry paradox and lim-definability